Hungarian PM pushes for state bank, rebuffs foreign critics

 And as the euro zone crisis has exposed the EU's inability to enforce economic rules among its members, Orban's actions have underscored the paucity of tools the bloc has to uphold its democratic values.

-Diplomats and rights groups say the charismatic 49-year-old leader has taken an autocratic tack, eliminating checks and balances and replacing opponents in the judiciary, media authority and central bank with allies who will do his bidding.
+Diplomats and rights groups say the charismatic 49-year-old leader has taken an autocratic tack, eliminating checks and balances and replacing opponents in courts, the central bank, and other institutions and replaced them with loyalists who will carry out his orders without question.

 Germany used a visit to Berlin by Hungarian President Janos Ader, an ally of Orban, to voice concerns about this week's vote by parliament in Budapest to change the constitution.